 Plex can now be controlled with your voice via Amazon Alexa

 The popular media server software Plex just got more useful, if you have the required hardware.
 The company announced today that you can control Plex software with your voice via Amazon’s Alexa digital assistant.
 This support will work with Amazon’s lineup of Echo connected speakers, along with its Fire TV devices and Fire tablets.

 Once you enable the Plex skill on Alexa, you can sit down on the couch and say something like, “Alexa, ask Plex to play Star Trek Beyond”.
 Your Plex-enabled smart TV should then start playing the latest movie in the Kelvin timeline series if you have it set up on your Plex server.
-If you have any music stored in the server, you can also play it by saying something like, “Alexa, tell Plex to play music by Bob Marley.”
+If you have any music stored in the server, you can also play it by saying something like, “Alexa, tell Plex to play music by Bob House of Marley.”